nordicdyno/resm-sketch/Readme.md

 # How to test

-Just run tests in sources root: `make test`
+Run tests in sources root: `make test`

+Or just use shell shell script: `./tests-local.sh` (build phase should be already has been done before you call script)

 # Run locally